YanisHerne/better-messages/README.md

 # better-messages

-**Easy, Ergonomic, and Type-Safe Messaging for JavaScript Contexts**

-`better-messages` is a small, self-contained library that provides an ergonomic, type-safe way to manage communication between different local javascript contexts.
+`better-messages` is a small, self-contained library that provides an ergonomic, type-safe way to communicate between different local javascript contexts.
 Originally for browser extensions, it easily generalizes to other cross-context usecases, including Web Workers, Service Workers, Shared Workers, and more.
+The library includes an adapter for browser extensions and an adapter for Web Workers.
+Adapters for other usecases can be written trivially in less than a dozen lines.

 ## Why `better-messages`?